IBM-Cloud/chatbot-watson-android/README.md

 <h3>Building a Dialog</h3>
 The dialog component of the Conversation service uses the intents and entities that are identified in the user’s input to gather required information and provide a useful response.
 Your dialog is represented graphically as a tree; create a branch to process each intent that you define.

-Post branching Intents and entities, this is how my Conversation Dialog on Bluemix looks like
+Post branching Intents and entities, this is how my Conversation Dialog on IBM Cloud looks like

 ![](https://github.com/VidyasagarMSC/WatBot/blob/initial/Images/Conversation_Service_Bluemix.png)